dan-fritchman/Thesis/content.md

 Class-based `Sim` definitions retain all class members which are `SimAttr`s and drop all others.
 Non-`SimAttr`-valued fields can nonetheless be handy for defining intermediate values upon which the ultimate SimAttrs depend, such as the `a_path` field in the example above.

-Classes decoratated by `sim` have a single special required field: a `tb` attribute which sets the simulation testbench.
+Classes decorated by `sim` have a single special required field: a `tb` attribute which sets the simulation testbench.
 A handful of names are disallowed in `sim` class-definitions, generally corresponding to the names of the `Sim` class's fields and methods such as `attrs` and `run`.

 Each `sim` also includes a set of methods to add simulation attributes from their keyword constructor arguments.
 These methods use the same names as the simulation attributes (`Dc`, `Meas`, etc.) but incorporating the python language convention that functions and methods be lowercase (`dc`, `meas`, etc.).
 Example: